-Jet Airways is debt ridden and unable to even service the debt.
-Being a full-fledged airline, it has very high operational costs.
-Apart from this at present there are no pilots to fly its planes as it has failed even to pay salary to its staff for long.
-Also, the lenders have already declined to provide with the emergency fund of Rs 1,200 crores even after giving verbal assurance for the same.
-And there are rumours in the air that employees are planning to go to court to recover their dues.
+For some time, it was an open secret to all that Jet Airways is a debt ridden company and unable to even service the debt both in short term as well as long term.
+Being a full-fledged airline, it has very high operational costs in comparison to many other airlines operating in India.
+Apart from this, at present there are no pilots or any crew members who could help to fly its planes back in the air because the firm has failed even to pay the salaries to its staff for long.
+On the other hand, the lenders have already declined to provide any relief by lending with the emergency fund of Rs 1,200 crores even after giving assurance for the same.
+Also there are thick rumours in the air that employees are planning to go to the court to recover their dues.
 These circumstances altogether make it even more difficult for Jet Airways to hit back in the air.

 After many incidents of defaults on meeting liabilities on many occasions, the bankruptcy of Jet Airways looks to be an utmost possibility.
 If the bids of 10th May 2019 are not accepted by lenders, they would move to National Company Law Tribunal (NCLT) for insolvency proceedings under Insolvency and Bankruptcy Code (IBC) 2016.
-And Coming back from that point would be almost impossible for Jet Airways until and unless the promoter Mr. Naresh Goyal infuses huge amount of equity to save the airlines and looking the previous records, it looks almost impossible that promoters of the company would infuse that much of money in a falling airlines that too in a sector that is going through very difficult phase.
+Coming back from that point would be if not completely but almost impossible for Jet Airways until and unless the promoter Mr. Naresh Goyal infuses huge amount of equity to save the airlines and looking at the previous records, it looks almost impossible that promoters of the company would infuse that much of money in a falling airlines that too in a sector that is going through very difficult phase.